Tallinn: All-linn – Lower Town

 This area is one of the best preserved medieval towns in Europe and the authorities are continuing its rehabilitation.
 Major sights include the Town Hall square (Raekoja plats), the city wall and towers (notably "Fat Margaret" and "Kiek in de Kök") as well as a number of medieval churches, including St Olaf's, St. Nicholas' and the Church of the Holy Ghost.
 The Catholic Cathedral of St Peter and St Paul is also in the Lower Town.

 Kadriorg

-Kadriorg is 2 km east of the city centre and is served by buses and trams.
-Kadriorg Palace, the former palace of Peter the Great, built just after the Great Northern War, now houses the foreign art department of the Art Museum of Estonia, the presidential residence and the surrounding grounds include formal gardens and woodland.
+The neighborhood of Kadriorg is 2 km east of the city centre and is served by buses and trams.
+Kadriorg Palace, the former palace of Peter the Great, built just after the Great Northern War, today houses the foreign art department of the Art Museum of Estonia, the presidential residence and the surrounding grounds include formal gardens and woodland.

 The main building of the Art Museum of Estonia, Kumu (Kunstimuuseum, Art Museum), was built in 2006 and lies in Kadriorg park.
 It houses an encyclopaedic collection of Estonian art, including paintings by Carl Timoleon von Neff, Johann Köler, Eduard Ole, Jaan Koort, Konrad Mägi, Eduard Wiiralt, Henn Roode and Adamson-Eric, among others.